mhezarei/data-science-interview-question-bank/README.md

   - Submit a new issue regarding your problem.
   - Email me at <mzarei137@gmail.com>.

-I would appreciate any other form of contribution you can provide.
+I would highly appreciate any other form of contribution.

 ## Questions
 #### <182>. <How old are you?>